BTNBx/xPower-Flow-Card/README.md

 * 24-hour sparkline charts with Catmull-Rom interpolation, updated every 5 minutes
 * Sparkline tooltips showing power and timestamp on hover
 * Auto-scaling Y-axis on all sparklines
-* Circular self-sufficiency ring — color-coded arc, centered %, leaf glyph, and hover/tap label
+* Circular self-sufficiency ring — split by the source feeding the home (solar / battery / grid), centered %, leaf glyph, sliding slice transitions, and hover/tap label
 * Daily totals for import, export, and production in kWh
 * Trend arrows for rising, falling, or stable values
 * Graceful handling of unavailable sensors (`--`)